This spot has been added by

 Good-sized octopus, not very shy, call Migdalor Beach home.

-Since fishing is not allowed at Migdalor Beach, the fish are big and really not shy.
+Since fishing is not allowed at Migdalor Beach, the fish are big and not shy.
 These protected waters are also home to bluespotted ribbonail rays and large octopuses, which are frequently encountered on the sandy slopes.

 Restaurants and accommodation nearby